serdarburakguneri/message-board-api/README.md

 A jar file can be created with "mvn package" command to test the project on a local computer.

-With CodePipeline service of AWS, the application is now running on Elastic Container Service with a serverless methodology.
-Github Webhooks is used to trigger the CodePipeline.
+With CodePipeline service of AWS, the application is now running at Elastic Container Service with a serverless methodology:

+Github Webhooks triggers the CodePipeline.
 CodeBuild service of AWS uses this repository as a source and creates a Docker image to push to ECR (Elastic Container Registry) service of AWS.
-CodeDeploy service of AWS starts a blue/green deployment to run a new application on Elastic Container Service with the docker image which is stored in ECR service.
+CodeDeploy service of AWS starts a blue/green deployment to run a new application at Elastic Container Service with the docker image created before.

 Sensitive data like authentication application url are provided by docker environment variables.
 These variables are in a file in a private S3 bucket.